oracle/graal/docs/reference-manual/embedding/embed-languages.md

 To disable the resource creation, the `-H:-CopyLanguageResources` build-time option may be used.
 Note that some languages may not support running without a resources folder.

-With GraalVM 23.1 the language home options like `-Dorg.graalvm.home` should no longer be used and were replaced with the resource folder option.
+With Polyglot version 23.1 the language home options like `-Dorg.graalvm.home` should no longer be used and were replaced with the resource folder option.
 The language home options remain functional for compatibility reasons but may be removed in future releases.